Intercom Submission Guidelines

 Please do not send flyers, photos or lengthy articles and information and expect Intercom staff to condense the content for you.
 Intercom is an internal publication for staff and faculty, intended to inform peers, colleagues and subscribers about the accomplishments, successes and progress of NOVA and its employees.
 It is important that contributors check the details and accuracy of their articles before submitting their news.

-Please Note: We do not publish poetry, degree attainment notices or event flyers of programs/events that are not sponsored or co-sponsored by NOVA and/or the Virginia Community College System (VCCS).
+Please Note: We do not publish poetry, degree or professional certification attainment notices, or event flyers of programs/events that are not sponsored or co-sponsored by NOVA and/or the Virginia Community College System (VCCS).
 However, we do encourage contributors to work with your campus relations specialist to provide guidance on marketing and communication for your campus.

 As stated above, articles must be 100-500 words.
 All submissions are considered and subject to editing for length and clarity.
 Due to space, not all submissions will appear in the edition.